Marcus du Sautoy: Career and research

 Mangahigh.com, an online maths game website.
 He is a regular contributor to the BBC Radio 4's In Our Time programme and has written for The Times and The Guardian.
 He has written numerous academic articles and books on mathematics, the most recent being an exploration of the current state of creativity in artificial intelligence, The Creativity Code.

+He is co-director of PRiSM, the Centre for Practice & Research in Science & Music at the Royal Northern College of Music, which he co-founded with composer Emily Howard.

 In a 2006 article published in Seed magazine, du Sautoy discussed the Hilbert-Pólya conjecture, a way for advances in quantum physics to provide insight into the Riemann hypothesis.

 Books

 His popular mathematics and popular science books include: